-The accommodation will be in three-star locations in Braşov in the city center or at a short walking distance from it.
+The accommodation will be in three-star location in Braşov in the city center or at a short walking distance from it.

 Language classes will take place at the Faculty of Letters of Transylvania University - Braşov.

-The workshops will take place at the Mureşenilor Memorial House (www.muzeulmuresenilor.ro), and the Old Center Bistro.
+The workshops will take place at the Mureşenilor Memorial House (www.muzeulmuresenilor.ro) and at the Faculty of Letters of Transylvania University.

-Lunch and dinner are served at the Old Center Bistro, a downtown located restaurant (www.oldcenterbistro.ro).
+Lunch and dinner are served at a restaurant in the city centre.